Dear MendMeShop,

 • Stiffness or tightness the day following any activity or exercise that irritated the area.

-Because of this stress on the quadriceps tendon, the body heals the injured fibers by binding them together with fibrotic adhesions, or scar tissue.
+The body heals the injured quadricep tendon fibers by binding them together with fibrotic adhesions, or scar tissue.
 This is a normal, protective response of the body, done in an attempt to prevent further damage to the injured area.
 Unfortunately, this leads to inflexibility in the knee and possibly chronic knee problems.

 How to Order